 What do you want this year?

 With a new lunar year comes the opportunity for optimism, the thoughts of fresh possibilities in the year to come.
 If you stop to think about it, you cannot help but nurture hopes and maybe even make resolutions for the time ahead.
-This is the year — the year take that COVID goes away!
+This is the year — the year I take that holiday!
 Run that marathon!
 Read that book!
 Watch less Netflix!
 Watch more Netflix!

 Jonathan Edwards, America’s great 18th-century theologian, did resolutions a little differently.
 His famous list (written when he was 18) runs to 70 resolutions, each one beginning with a decisive “Resolved”.